Swoffa/SublimeKickAssemblerC64/README.md

  - Install [Package Control](https://sublime.wbond.net/) for Sublime and install package [Kick Assembler (C64)](https://sublime.wbond.net/packages/Kick%20Assembler%20(C64)), or clone/download this GitHub repository into subfolder of ~/Library/Application Support/Sublime Text 3/Packages/

 \* If you want a custom path for Kick Assembler, add the full path to KickAss.jar to the CLASSPATH environment variable
-\*\* If you want a custom path for Vice, edit file ~/Library/Application Support/Sublime Text 3/Packages/KickAss.sublime-build with the correct path to Vice (requires "download" install)
+\*\* If you want a custom path for Vice, add the path to the Vice folder containing x64 to the PATH environment variable

 Installation, Windows
 ---------------------
  - Ensure a fairly modern version of java is installed (download from http://www.oracle.com/technetwork/java/javase/downloads/index.htm)
- - Download and KickAssembler from http://theweb.dk/KickAssembler/, extract to folder c:\C64\Tools\KickAssembler\ (\*)
+ - Download KickAssembler from http://theweb.dk/KickAssembler/, extract to folder c:\C64\Tools\KickAssembler\ (\*)
    Folder c:\C64\Tools\KickAssembler\ should now contain KickAss.jar and some other files/folders.
  - Download Vice C64 emulator from http://www.viceteam.org/#download, extract to folder c:\C64\Tools\Vice\ (\*\*)
    Folder c:\C64\Tools\Vice\ should now contain x64.exe and some other files/folders.